ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

    Use the string of numbers printed by the command to register the device on your Google Account at <https://www.google.com/android/uncertified>.

-   Give the Google services some minutes to reflect the change, then restart waydroid.
+   Give the Google services some minutes to reflect the change, then restart Waydroid.

-3. If you want to merge the waydroid windows run:
+3. If you want to merge the Waydroid windows run:

    ```bash
     waydroid prop set persist.waydroid.multi_windows true
    ```

    Also restart the session:

    ```bash
     sudo waydroid session stop
     sudo waydroid session start